ManuelPopp/GBIFhandleR/README.md

-# GBIFhandleR - A simple R package to obtain GBIF species observations
+# GBIFhandleR - A simple R package to obtain and handle GBIF species observations

 This R package provides basic functionalities to download and process species observations from GBIF.